-As one of the oldest fermented foods around, people have been cooking with kefir, or using it in their everyday life, for more than 2000 years!
-While these days it’s most commonly enjoyed as a drink or in a smoothie, there are endless ways to use kefir as an everyday ingredient.
+As one of the oldest naturally fermented foods around, people have been cooking and consuming with kefir for more than 2000 years.
+While these days it’s more commonly enjoyed as a drink by itself or in a smoothie, there are several other ways to use and cook with kefir as an everyday ingredient.

-We marinade meat with it, soak our oatmeal and grains in it, use in in place of milk and water in many of our favorite recipes and enjoy it as the foundation of our favorite dips, dressings and spreads.
+For example, we can marinade meat with it, use it as a base for overnight oats, use in place of milk and water in many of our favorite recipes, and enjoy it as the foundation of our favorite dips, dressings and spreads.
 To introduce our Cooking with Kefir series, we’re focusing on baking with kefir.

-It’s Acidic – kefir has a natural tart and tangy flavor, due to the presence of lactic acid.
+Kefir has a natural tart and tangy flavor from the presence of lactic acid.
 This provides similar results in recipes as would buttermilk, but with more protein.

 It’s true that when heated, the live and active probiotic cultures in kefir die, but that doesn’t mean you don’t benefit from using kefir in place of milk.
-Plus, Lifeway Kefir is up to 99% lactose-free, making it a great option for pancakes, waffles, muffins, biscuits or bread for people who cannot tolerate dairy!
+Plus, Lifeway Kefir is up to 99% lactose-free, making it a suitable option for pancakes, waffles, muffins, biscuits or bread for those who are lactose intolerant.

 This recipe is made with our Organic Whole Milk Kefir and the Simple Mills Almond Flour Pancake and Waffle mix.
 When we’re craving a sweeter dish, we sub the sautéed veggies for our favorite mixed berries.

-This slightly intricate recipe comes to us via the James Beard Foundation’s Taste America 2015 tour.
+This recipe is via the James Beard Foundation’s Taste America 2015 tour.
 It not only uses our kefir, but our Farmer Cheese as well!
 It’s sure to impress your guests this holiday season.

-Our plain lowfat kefir is the key ingredient to what makes this quick bread extra moist and fluffy.
-When it’s seasonally available, we use our Limited Edition Cranberry Crème Brulee Kefir for an extra shot of cranberry goodness.
+Our plain lowfat kefir is the key ingredient to what makes this quick bread extra fluffy.
+When it’s seasonally available, we use our Limited Edition Cranberry Crème Brulee Kefir for an extra boost of cranberry goodness.

 Healthy doughnuts?
-More like healthier doughnuts.
-These mini doughnuts are a special treat reserved for the weekends that we feel good about eating, thanks to the extra protein and little added fat.
-Plus, they’re made with our Limited Edition Pumpkin Spice Kefir, which makes us extra excited.
+Sign us up.
+These mini baked doughnuts are a special treat reserved for the weekends that we feel good about eating, thanks to the wholesome ingredient list and added protein.
+Plus, they’re made with our Limited Edition Pumpkin Spice Kefir, which makes us .

-Ah, nothing says “snow day” quite like a stack of warm, fluffy pancakes.
-Thanks to the acidic quality of kefir, these cinnamon-delicious pancakes are moist, springy and delectable.
-Plus, thanks to the apple, they’re extra high in fiber, vitamins and minerals!
+Nothing says the weekend quite like a stack of warm, fluffy pancakes.
+Thanks to the acidity of kefir, these cinnamon-delicious pancakes are springy and delectable.
+With the addition of apple, they’re extra high in fiber, vitamins and minerals!

-We’re so excited to continue working with Simple Mills to come up with recipes for you, and this recipe for savory biscuits comes from their team.
+We’re so excited to work with Simple Mills to come up with recipes for you, and this recipe for savory biscuits comes from their team.
 Find the original recipe here and be sure to check out the rest of our Lifeway + Simple Mills collaborations here.